 Degree Offered: Associate in Applied Science

-Graduates of this program will be qualified to obtain employment as PC support specialists, network technicians, and network administrators.
+Graduates of this program may obtain employment as PC support specialists, network technicians, and network administrators.

 Click below to view the crosswalk (transition of program courses from an old program to a current program):

 First Semester - 14 Credits

 This course is designed to introduce students to computer networking fundamentals.
 Topics include binary numbering systems, electronics and signals, network cabling and testing, network topologies, close study of OSI and TCP/IP network models, IP addressing including sub/net masking, and basic network design.
 The course covers the CCNA Semester 1 training material.
 This course, in conjunction with CISN110, CISN215, and CISN220 may assist students in preparation for Cisco Network+ and CCNA certification exams.
 5-0-5

 The course is intended for students who want more information on maintaining and managing their computers; or for those students who want to prepare the Computing Technology Association's A+ Certification.
 Some of the areas that will be covered include troubleshooting fundamentals; basic and preventative maintenance techniques; computer upgrades; operating systems; networking and Internet connections; printer connections and interfaces; types of RAM; data recovery; and the various multimedia options available for legacy PCs.
 An equal emphasis will be placed on identifying and supporting today's emerging tablet computers, smartphones, and cloud computing technologies throughout the course.
 3-0-3

 Introduction to Information Tech

 A computer course designed to introduce students to personal computers.
 Topics include basic concepts of computer operations, storage media, software categories, Windows operating system, computer communication devices, and Internet.
 The course also includes introduction to Microsoft Word, Excel, Access, and PowerPoint.
 3-0-3